xrise-dev/guzzle-advanced-throttle/README.md

 #### With forced caching - `force-cache`

 Always use cached responses when available to spare your rate limits.
 As long as there is a response in cache for the current request it will return the cached response.
 It will only actually send the request when it is not cached.
 If there is no cached response and the request limits are exceeded, it will throw `429 - Too Many Requests`.

+> You might want to disable the caching of empty responses with this option (see [General Driver Settings](https://github.com/hamburgscleanest/guzzle-advanced-throttle#laravel-drivers)).

 ``` php
 $rules = new RequestLimitRuleset(